 What I especially love about this scene is that Welles is not critical of Wood or his films.
 Unlike the rest of Hollywood, who views Wood as an unsuccessful disgrace, Welles sees him as an artist.
 The two are not so different even though they represent different kinds of films.
 What unites them is that they share a love of cinema, and that neither are producing work just to make money.
 They are artists, and although they are artistically different and rarely compared, they are willing to make that comparison themselves.

 In a broader sense, this implies that film is a welcoming medium open to every kind of artist, the best and worst.
 Ed Wood highlights that the very concept of best and worst is created by other people.
 While value is subjective, love of film is not.
 If you love film, go forward with that love and create.
 Maybe it is terrible, maybe that does not matter.
-Ed Wood failed and we still talk about him today.
+Ed Wood seemingly failed, yet we still talk about him today.
 That leaves the question, did he really fail if his legacy lives on?